We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 While airbags are meant to protect adults from harm in a car crash, they can’t protect children sitting in the front seat.

-As a result, the American Academy of Pediatrics (AAP) recommends that all children ages 13 and under buckle up in the back seat for safety.
+As a result, the American Academy of Pediatrics (AAP) recommends that all children under age 13 buckle up in the back seat for safety.

 Some exceptions to this exist.
-For example, if an adolescent over age 13 is small for their age, it’s not recommended they sit in the front.
+For example, if an adolescent ages 13 or older is small for their age, it’s not recommended they sit in the front.

 Here’s what you need to know about children riding in the car, as well as car seat safety tips by age.

 Car manufacturers typically design airbags to protect an adult who’s at least 5 feet tall and roughly 150 pounds.
 Even if a child is wearing a seat belt correctly when riding in the front seat, they’re more likely to sustain injuries from a passenger airbag than an adult.

 This is because an airbag deploys rapidly, within 1/20th of a second.
 At this fast rate, an airbag can deploy at a speed of 200 miles per hour.
 This delivers a significant amount of force to a younger, lighter child.